 And here the choice narrowed sharply.

 In fact, there are not many models with such a system.
-If you exclude premium office chairs like Herman Miller or Steelcase, there were literally a few options left.
+If you exclude the premium office chairs like Herman Miller or Steelcase, there were literally a few options left.

 In the end, I settled on Anda Seat Kaiser 4 V2 XL.

-The main reason was the lumbar support system.
+The main reason was precisely the lumbar support system.
 It allows you to separately change its height and depth, rather than just placing a cushion behind your back.

 This was the most important criterion for me.
 Why?
 Because the chair needs to be adjusted to fit you.
 And this parameter was what I was most interested in.